GatienBouyssou/Game_Honours_Project/README.md

 Each spell has a type (FIRE, PLANT OR WATER).
 Fire spells cancels plant spells that cancels water spells.
 Autoattack can't be cancelled.

 Depending on the type, the spell may have a special effect.
-You should discover that by yourself.